Services

 If prints are rejected twice for quality issues, an authorized agency, not the applicant, may request a Name Check using personal details instead of fingerprints.
 This must be done within a set timeframe after the second rejection.
 The FBI does not offer Name Checks directly to individuals.
 In rare situations where fingerprints cannot be captured at all, a rejection letter may be issued, though it is not the same as an official background check.

-25. Can I use fingerprints taken for another purpose?
+25. Can I reuse fingerprints taken for another purpose for my FBI background check?

 Fingerprints taken for other purposes (such as employment or licensing) cannot be used for FBI background checks.
 Each background check request requires fresh fingerprints taken specifically for that purpose, using the correct FBI forms and procedures.